hazemanwer2000/knowledge-base/obsidian/Topics/Technical-Topics/Tooling/Git.md

 ```
 #### `Git` Remote
 ---
+In all commands, unless otherwise specified, a remote branch is referenced as `REMOTE-ALIAS/REMOTE-BRANCH`.

 To fetch the latest changes from a remote branch, without checking it out,

 ```
 git fetch REMOTE-ALIAS REMOTE-BRANCH
 ```

-*Note:* `git fetch` fetches the latest changes from the whole repository.

-To checkout a remote branch, and setup a local branch to track it,
+To checkout a remote branch, and setup a (new) local branch to track it,

 ```
 git checkout -b LOCAL-BRANCH REMOTE-ALIAS/REMOTE-BRANCH